| The

 the required continuing educations courses to keep

 his real estate licence in force.
+"It's

 important to me that my clients are well-represented,